Boat Buying Tips

 The electrical system is often overlooked because so much of it is hidden.
 This will tell you a lot about the manufacturer and the seller.
 Look for automotive crimp fittings, corrosion, undersized wire, electric tape around fittings, and you may even find household wire nuts.
 Beware fuse panels that do not have a cover to prevent accidental shorting across the terminals.
 Cole-Hersee continues to make these garbage components but they have no place in a boat.
 Is the wiring secured or is it lying loosely about in danger of being snagged?
 How old are the batteries?
 Are the cells full or are the plates showing?

 Don’t forget to thoroughly examine the trailer.
 More than once over the past thirty years, I have encountered boat owners who were looking forward to getting on the water only to have bearings freeze on the way to the ramp.
-I still get calls on Saturdays and Sundays every summer from stranded boaters who got caught unaware many miles from home.
+I still get calls on Saturdays and Sundays from stranded boaters who got caught unaware many miles from home.
 Check lights, tires, axle, coupler, and especially bearings.
 Your first step after (or before) purchase should be to have the bearings repacked by a pro.

 Sound the hull for delamination, gel coat crazing, cracks, etc. Boats are occasionally dropped from forklifts, lifting straps break, or poorly secured boats slide off the trailer going down the highway.
 Cosmetic damage from such accidents is relatively easy to repair but there are often structural defects as well.
 These can make the boat dangerous and a total insurance loss.

 Back in the 1990s there was a 54 Bristol in Lauderdale that had been poorly blocked and had fallen over at the boatyard.
+This is a common occurrence.
 The insurance company said the damage could be repaired and was mainly cosmetic on the exterior, though some interior bulkheads and furnishings were popped loose.
 The owner wanted a second opinion.
 His surveyor sounded the hull with a phenolic hammer looking for delamination and he found a lot of it.
 The separation of laminate was not visible from observation but it dangerously compromised the integrity of the hull.
 The boat was ruled a total loss but was eventually sold off to another buyer.
 It may have found its way back into the market to an unsuspecting owner.

 These certifications are not easy to obtain and while not a guarantee of professionalism, they are a good beginning.
 If you hire a surveyor, be sure he is certified by one or both of these national accredited professional associations, that he is insured, and that he is approved by your lender and insurance company.